openlibraryenvironment/platform-rs/INSTALL.md

 If that option is enabled, you must configure predefined fees in FOLIO.
 It can be done by adding fee owner `Reshare-ILL` in _Settings -> Fee/fine: Owners_

-When Fee Owner is added, you need to add fee for each patron group type:
+When Fee Owner is added, you need to add a fee for each patron group type:
 * staff
 * faculty
 * undergrad